Pythia: Priestess

 Though little is known of how the priestess was chosen, the Pythia was probably selected, at the death of her predecessor, from amongst a guild of priestesses of the temple.
 These women were all natives of Delphi and were required to have had a sober life and be of good character.
 Although some were married, upon assuming their role as the Pythia, the priestesses ceased all family responsibilities, marital relations, and individual identity.
 In the heyday of the oracle, the Pythia may have been a woman chosen from an influential family, well educated in geography, politics, history, philosophy, and the arts.
 During later periods, however, uneducated peasant women were chosen for the role, which may explain why the poetic pentameter or hexameter prophecies of the early period were later made only in prose.
 Often, the priestess's answers to questions would be put into hexameter by a priest.
 The archaeologist John Hale reports that:

 The job of a priestess, especially the Pythia, was a respectable career for Greek women.
 Priestesses enjoyed many liberties and rewards for their social position, such as freedom from taxation, the right to own property and attend public events, a salary and housing provided by the state, a wide range of duties depending on their affiliation, and often gold crowns.

 During the main period of the oracle's popularity, as many as three women served as Pythia, another vestige of the triad, with two taking turns in giving prophecy and another kept in reserve.
 Only one day of the month could the priestess be consulted.

 Plutarch said that the Pythia's life was shortened through the service of Apollo.
 The sessions were said to be exhausting.
 At the end of each period the Pythia would be like a runner after a race or a dancer after an ecstatic dance, which may have had a physical effect on the health of the Pythia.

 Other officiants

 Several other officiants served the oracle in addition to the Pythia.
-After 200 BC, at any given time, there were two priests of Apollo, who were in charge of the entire sanctuary; Plutarch, who served as a priest during the late first century and early second century CE, gives us the most information about the organization of the oracle at that time.
+After 200 BC, at any given time, there were two priests of Apollo, who were in charge of the entire sanctuary; Plutarch, who served as a priest during the late first century and early second century AD, gives us the most information about the organization of the oracle at that time.
 Before 200 BC, while the temple was dedicated to Apollo, there was probably only one priest of Apollo.
 Priests were chosen from among the main citizens of Delphi, and were appointed for life.
 In addition to overseeing the oracle, priests would also conduct sacrifices at other festivals of Apollo, and had charge of the Pythian Games.
 Earlier arrangements, before the temple became dedicated to Apollo, are not documented.